Amid Immunity Pleas And Trump Scandals, Republicans Are At Each Other’s Throats

 — The Intercept (@theintercept) March 31, 2017

-The Republican Party has been divided since last year on whether to support Trump as president, reported by the U.S. News last October.
+The Republican Party has been divided since last year on whether to support Trump as President, reported by the US News last October.
 The public failure of the American Healthcare Act is just the latest display of discord among the Republican Party and their inability to make decisions.
 The feuds between the Republican politicians serves to further fracture the GOP.

 Per NBC News, Former National Security Adviser Michael Flynn requested immunity yesterday amid mounting evidence and conspiracy surrounding President Trump’s possible tether to Russian interests.
-It was confirmed that Flynn had been meeting and communicating with Russian officials without informing either the president or vice president.
-Upon disclosure of Flynn’s involvement with Russia, he resigned from his position and has since offered to “tell his story” to investigators.
+It was confirmed that Flynn had been meeting and communicating with Russian officials without informing either the President or Vice President.
+Upon disclosure of Flynn’s involvement with Russia, he resigned from his position and has since offered to ‘tell his story’ to investigators.

 “We should first acknowledge what a grave and momentous step it is for a former National Security Adviser to the President of the United States to ask for immunity from prosecution.”

 The controversy around Flynn and the possible link between Trump’s platform and Russia won’t help bring the Republican Party back together.
-Trump continues to attack Republican skeptics and politicians by name via his Twitter account, which has been the president’s calling card since he started using the application.
+Trump continues to attack Republican skeptics and politicians by name via his Twitter account, which has been the President’s calling card since he started using the application.

 If @RepMarkMeadows, @Jim_Jordan and @Raul_Labrador would get on board we would have both great healthcare and massive tax cuts & reform.